andreyvit/git-subdir/README.md

 Here's how git-subdir is different from git-subtree:

 * does not store any kind of metadata, does not annotate commits — your repository has no trace of git-subdir (we do store the value of `--remote` and `--branch` in `git config`, so that you don't need to type it all over again)
+* does not even care that commits match, as long as they point to the same subdir tree
 * does not currently support ‘squashing’ imported version history
 * does not support splitting an existing repository (git-subtree works fine for that)
 * importing does not rely on subtree merge, so you can sync changes two-way without stupid conflicts